moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/offboarding.md

 ![Verifying Unmapping was successful](/images/node-operators/block-producers/offboarding/offboarding/offboarding-7.webp)

 And that's it!
-You have successfully offboarded a Tanssi Block producer.
-If you change your mind at any point and want to onboard back as a Tanssi Block producer, you can follow the steps in the [onboarding guide](node-operators/block-producers/onboarding/account-setup/){target=\_blank}.
+You have successfully offboarded a Tanssi block producer.
+If you change your mind at any point and want to onboard back as a Tanssi block producer, you can follow the steps in the [onboarding guide](node-operators/block-producers/onboarding/account-setup/){target=\_blank}.